 The best vegetarian sausage rolls, crisp and flaky, hot from the oven.

-Perfect for Christmas, these vegetarian cheese and lentil sausage rolls are equally at home, cold, as part of a summer picnic, popped into a lunchbox or as part of a buffet spread at anytime of the year.
+Perfect for Christmas, these mini veggie sausage rolls are equally at home, cold, as part of a summer picnic, popped into a lunchbox or as part of a buffet spread at any time of the year.

 Tips For Making The BEST Vegetarian Sausage Rolls